 Upgrading Puppet on agents

+You should regularly upgrade Puppet on agents, and in most cases you shouldn’t need to do anything to prepare for such upgrades.
 Read the release notes before upgrading to learn about changes that affect specific systems or workflows.

 To upgrade *nix agents that use